The win comes after tacking hard to the right in the final days of campaigning, including abandoning a commitment to negotiate a Palestinian state.

 The Palestinians will formally become members of the International Criminal Court from April 1 and have said they will pursue war crimes charges against Israel over its 48-year occupation of the West Bank and last year’s Gaza war.

 Pre-empting those steps, Israel has suspended the transfer of tax revenue it collects on the Palestinians’ behalf, holding back around $120 million a month.
+That has crippled the Palestinian budget and led to deep pay cuts for state workers.

 Saeb Erekat, chief Palestinian negotiator in peace talks with Israel that collapsed in April, told Reuters it appeared Netanyahu would form the next government.